-American composer, pianist, organist and teacher Florence Beatrice Price was born Florence Smith in Little Rock, Arkansas on 9 April 1887.
+American composer, pianist, organist and teacher was born in Little Rock, Arkansas on 9 April 1887.
 After early guidance from her music teacher mother, she studied composition at the New England Conservatory of Music with George Chadwick and Frederick Converse.

 Price settled in Chicago, where she died on 3 June 1953, aged sixty-six, leaving over three hundred compositions.
 Manuscripts of many of these were discovered in 2009 at Price's summer home near St Anne, Illinois.